tydeno/Ploto/README.md

 To create portable pool plots, we need to use the param "P2Singleton" in the config.
 Therefore we need to create a singleton that points to a pool first, and then we can start plotting.
-If you want to plot portable pools, make sure your PoolKey is NOT specified in the config, as this will mess thing up
+If you want to plot portable pools, make sure your PoolKey is NOT specified in the config, as this will mess thing up.

 ### About replotting
 Ploto now supports the ability to replot existing drives.
 This assumes you have one or more drives with final plots that are actively being farmed.